web

 *Includes landlords, businesses, churches, schools, etc. Maximum reimbursement amount for the *All Other category is 250 ft of curb and sidewalk combined.

-For 2024, the City has selected three target areas based on income and conditions of sidewalks.
+The City selected three target areas based on income and conditions of sidewalks for 2026.
 Homeowners who live within these target areas will receive a higher reimbursement amount.
-View Target Areas.

 How do I submit my application for the program?